List of Emmerdale characters introduced in 2001: Nicola King

+Andrew Fraser

+Andrew Fraser was an employee at the stud farm at Home Farm, who was employed by Zoe Tate (Leah Bracknell).
+Andrew began a relationship with Kathy Glover (Malandra Burrows), but was heartbroken when she left Emmerdale for Australia in December 2001.
+Andrew then left himself in January 2002.

 Len Reynolds

+Ed Wills

+Ed Wills was the boyfriend of Emily Dingle (Kate McGregor), who she met at St. Mary's Church.
+They briefly lost contact, but Nicola Blackstock (Nicola Wheeler) encouraged her to find him.
+Ed liked how Emily allowed him to talk endlessly without telling him to stop.
+Emily also believed that Ed was a messenger for her late husband Butch Dingle (Paul Loughran), which Ed understood, believing it could be possible as well.

 Cynthia Daggert

 Cynthia Daggert and her son, Danny (Cleveland Campbell), only arrived in Emmerdale in June, but already their troubles are piling up.
 Life got seriously out of hand for the family when Cynthia's heavily pregnant daughter, Latisha (Danielle Henry), joined them.
 Meanwhile, Cynthia came to blows with Carol Wareing in The Woolpack and the misfortune continued when Latisha goes into labour before even finding her family.
 Luckily, Jason Kirk happened to be passing and found himself delivering the baby.

 After Carol Wareing had shown the family the door at the B&B, they were taken in by Bernice (Samantha Giles) and Ashley Thomas (John Middleton).
 However, the presence of Latisha's new baby jeopardised this arrangement, adding to Cynthia's trials.
 "Cynthia was unaware that Bernice has suffered a miscarriage," Kay continued "She only found out after asking if Latisha and the baby can stay and she's absolutely mortified.
-So Cynthia told the kids to look for anything going, and when Danny found an unused holiday cottage, Cynthia reluctantly moved the family in as squatters - although she really didn't want to break the law."
+So Cynthia told the kids to look for anything going, and when Danny found an unused holiday cottage, Cynthia reluctantly moved the family in as squatters – although she really didn't want to break the law."
 However, the police soon arrived at the cottage following a tip-off.
 When Cynthia discovered it was Carol who gave them the information, the pair's already stormy relationship reached flashpoint and they came to blows in The Woolpack.